suffolklibraries/lgc/content/collections/events/holiday-club.md

     content:
       -
         type: text
-        text: 'For full details of each theme, visit ' -
+        text: 'For more information on each theme and for all booking details, visit ' -
         type: text
         marks: